regmi-sijan/bash_script/README.md

 Now, let's discuss some of the important commands with more details and examples.
 #### tar
 This command lets you to copy  multiple files and directories info into a single file.
 Some of the options choices are:
-* -c      // create a new archive file
+* -c   \tab   // create a new archive file
 * -v      // verbosely list files processed
 * -f      // archive file name